Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior house painting.

 The 3M Hand Masker Tape Dispenser

 The 3M hand masker was one of the first hand tools I ever used for masking windows and walls as an apprentice when I first started painting.
-In fact, I still own and use that same masker I used fifteen years ago and it still works.
+In fact, I still own and use that same masker I used 15 years ago, and it still works.
 Paint preparation isn't fun, but doing it with this tool makes the process much faster and easier, especially if you need to do a lot of masking.

 This tool allows you to stick your tape and roll of plastic onto the surface simultaneously, instead of having to do it separately.
 I use the 3M hand masker for everything from keeping ceiling paint off finished walls, to covering appliances and furniture.
 For cabinet spray painting, I use it all the time to mask kitchen walls and the inside of the cabinet boxes.